HypatiaOrg/HySite/README.md

 use `control-c` to stop the server and free up the terminal

-## Commit and push the changes to the repository in GitHub
+## Update 2/4: Commit and push the changes to the repository in GitHub
+Before rebuilding containers on the server, all changes must be pushed to the GitHub Repository and must be on the main branch or the caleb/no-api branch for the Web2py repository.

 ### optional: switch to a new branch
 ```bash